Build Beyond Belief

 Path B: The Power Workspace (this is what I use)

 Best for: building tools, apps, websites, automations, and anything you want to keep and grow.
-Don't let the names intimidate you, every one of these has a free tier and I'll walk you through setup if you book a session.
+Do not let the names intimidate you.
+You can start small and learn the setup as your project needs it.

 ToolRole in Your WorkspaceCost